Find Grad Schools

 8 Yearly Graduations

 The 7th most popular school in the country for medical illustration majors who are seeking their graduate certificate is East Carolina University.
+Roughly 28,700 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,452 per year, while in-state graduate students, on average, pay $4,749 per year.
-During the 2020-2021 academic year, 8 people received their graduate certificate in medical illustration from ECU.
-Of these students, 100% were women and 38% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 8 people received their graduate certificate in medical illustration from ECU.

 #9